MohanVashist1/notes/lina01/LINA01 Lectures.md

 **Affixation**

-The propecess by with morphemes attach to other morphemes or words
+The propecess by which morphemes attach to other morphemes or words

 Affixes are bound morphemes